Mason jar: Collecting vintage jars

 The value of a jar is related to its age, rarity, color, and condition.
 A jar's age and rarity can be determined by the color, shape, mold and production marks of the glass, and the jar's closure.
-Mason jars usually have a proprietary brand embossed on the jar.
-Early jars embossed with "Mason's Patent November 28th 1858" that date from the late 1850s to early 1860s closely match the illustrations of Mason's 1858 patents.
-Mouth-blown (or hand-blown) jars embossed with a version of "Mason's Patent November 28th 1858" were made about 1857 to 1908 and often had a ground lip as well.
+A Mason jar usually has an embossed proprietary brand.
+Early jars embossed with "Mason's Patent November 28th 1858", that date from the late 1850s to early 1860s, closely match the illustrations of Mason's 1858 patents.
+Mouth-blown (or hand-blown) jars embossed with a version of "Mason's Patent November 28th 1858" were made about 1857 to 1908 and often had ground lips as well.
 By 1908 semi-automatic machines manufactured the majority of these jars.
-Machine-made Mason jars that originated around 1909 have a sealing surface on a bead ledge below the threads.
+A machine-made Mason jars style that originated around 1909 has a sealing surface on a bead ledge below the threads.
 This type of jar dominated the market by the mid to late 1910s.
-Manufacturers continued to make jars with the beaded seal after the mid-twentieth century.
+Manufacturers continued to make jars with beaded seals after the mid-twentieth century.
 Ball's "Ideal" canning jar, which first appeared around 1915 and was discontinued in 1962, is one of the company's best-known jars and is popular among collectors.

-Most antique jars that are not colorless are aqua or "Ball blue," a blue-green shade that was named for the Ball Corporation, a prevalent jar manufacturer.
+Most antique jars that are not colorless are aqua, or Ball blue, a blue-green shade that was named for the Ball Corporation, a prevalent jar manufacturer.
 Most mouth-blown Mason jars embossed with some type of 1858 patent date were produced in aqua glass.
-The Ball brand of Mason jars were manufactured in several colors, but the most common color was the distinctive "Ball blue," which the Ball Corporation used in its jars from about 1910 to 1930.
+Ball-branded Mason jars were manufactured in several colors, but the most common color was the distinctive Ball blue, which the Ball Corporation used in its jars from about 1910 to 1930.
 Mason jars with this particular color of glass may be attributed to Ball, since "virtually no other bottle or jar was made in that color."

 Older styles of home canning jars are "not recommended" by the U.S.-based National Center for Home Food Preservation, the United States Department of Agriculture, and University Extension Services.
-These include: those using a zinc cap and a rubber jar ring, and those using a glass lid, wire bail, and rubber sealing ring.
+These include: those using zinc caps and rubber jar rings, and those using glass lids, wire bails, and rubber sealing rings.
 These provide "no definitive way to determine if a vacuum seal is formed".